Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 I would advise to leave "Connection string setting name" empty for now.
 Using this would create a new setting and would be a bit confusing for now.

-For "Queue name", make up a name for the storage queue (which we will actually create later).
+For "Queue name", use `login-events` (we will actually create the queue later).
 It does not have to have a unique name, but it may only use characters, numbers and dashes.

-Just call it `login-events` for now.

 ![Set up storage settings](images/VisualStudio-NewProject-4-1.png)